-Other Board committees also consider risk areas within their particular subject matter, for example, the Compensation Committee considers the risk areas related to the Company's compensation policy and programs.
+Other Board committees also consider risk areas within their particular subject matter.
+For example, the Compensation Committee considers the risk areas related to the Company's compensation policy and programs, and the Environmental, Safety and Health Committee considers the risk areas relating to federal and state environmental, safety and health regulations.